Through My Eyes. Again - Cover

 It’s not something to do with Col’s father, is it?

-I grabbed my coat and headed towards Col’s house.
-After I turned the corner into Sea View Avenue, she emerged from their house carrying her school bag and a bulging duffel bag.
+I grabbed my coat.
+After I turned the corner into Sea View Avenue, I saw Col emerge from the house carrying her school bag and a bulging duffel bag.
 I walked towards her.
-When we met, her face was unreadable in the poor light of the streetlamps, so I was none the wiser about how she felt.
+When we met, I could not see her face in the poor light of the streetlamps, so I was none the wiser about how she felt.
 I reached out and lifted the duffel bag off her shoulder.

-There were tears hiding behind her voice and I desperately wanted to comfort her, but she might see it as pushing her.
-She hitched her school bag strap higher on her shoulder, her face closed and set off purposefully towards my house.
+She hitched her school bag strap higher on her shoulder, her face in shadow, and set off towards my house.
 I scurried to catch up.

-We walked in silence.
-Unexpectedly, my father was sitting at the kitchen table as we came in through the back door, glowering silently as my mother welcomed Col.
+We walked on in silence.
+My father was sitting at the kitchen table as we came in through the back door.
+He glowered in silence as my mother welcomed Col.

 “We’ll set up the camp bed in Will’s room after supper, Col,” my mother announced.